pcamus/embedded-sensors/DS18B20/README.md

 ***Python programming for the Raspberry Pi.***

-First, OneWire bus must be enabled with the configuration utility of Raspbian (_interface_-- tab).
+First, OneWire bus must be enabled with the configuration utility of Raspbian (in the _interface_ tab).

 Then add the following line in : `/boot/config.txt`